ItzTeeler/NguyenTRockPaperScissorLizardSpock/README.md

 - Best out of 7 should be First to 4 Points.
 - Could add steps on how to play in Rules, escpecially for Playing against CPU since its a little less intuitive.

+Edits -
+Added CPU choice
+For CPU you have to chose another button, unless you want the first thing selected to be played each time pressing catch.

+Play with a friend
+Fixed play with friend to make them input an option
+If player 1 presses Catch without an option.
+It will just draw

+Fixed best out of 7 to be first to 4 points